EnterpriseDB/tpa/docs/src/install_from_source.md

 ## Build dependencies

-If you're building from source, TPAexec will ensure that the basic Postgres build dependencies are installed.
+If you're building from source, TPA will ensure that the basic Postgres build dependencies are installed.
 If you need any additional packages, mention them in [`packages`](packages.md).
 For example